masakistan/kcollections/README.md

 # kcollections
 [![Build Status](https://travis-ci.com/masakistan/kcollections.svg?token=oruFeF6Jkw9aGsjG6xUW&branch=master)](https://travis-ci.com/masakistan/kcollections)

-A fast and efficient library for storing k-mers in python.
+A fast and efficient library for storing k-mers in c++ and python.

 ## About
 `kcollections` is a python-like `dict` and `set` that efficiently store kmers as keys or elements of the collection.